tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 column is ``A--`` and the second letter of ``A--`` is for implicit cast (assignment) and - means not allowed.
 The result is an error message.

-``1.7E-1 > 0`` is legal because the intersection of the "From nueric" row with the "To numeric" column is SSA, and the third letter of SSA is for implicit cast (comparison) and A means Always Allowed.
+``1.7E-1 > 0`` is legal because the intersection of the "From numeric" row with the "To numeric" column is SSA, and the third letter of SSA is for implicit cast (comparison) and A means Always Allowed.
 The result is TRUE.